nginx/unit/README.md

 Unit compresses several layers of the modern application stack into a potent, coherent solution with a focus on performance, low latency, and scalability.
-It is intended as a universal building block for any web architecture regardless of its complexity, from enterprise-scale deployments to your pet's homepage.
+It is intended as a universal building block for any web architecture, regardless of its complexity, from enterprise-scale deployments to your pet's homepage.

 Its native [RESTful JSON API](#openapi-specification) enables dynamic